pyralog/pyralog/CLIENT_PARTITIONING_PATTERNS.md

   - Can reconstruct by reading all partitions and sorting

 Per-Partition Ordering:
-  - Each partition has its own DLog offsets
+  - Each partition has its own Pyralog offsets
   - P0: offsets 0, 1, 2... (might have VLSNs 0, 3, 6...)
   - P1: offsets 0, 1, 2... (might have VLSNs 1, 4, 7...)